Bonshaw (Vic.)

 How does the suburb of Bonshaw's income rank nationally?

-The suburb of Bonshaw's income level is slightly lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-23.
-The suburb of Bonshaw's median income among taxpayers is $57,723 and the average income stands at $66,538, which compares to figures for Rest of Vic.'s of $50,954 and $62,728 respectively.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Bonshaw had a median income among taxpayers of $57,723 with the average level standing at $66,538.
+This is just below the national average and compares to levels of $50,954 and $62,728 across Regional Vic. respectively.
 Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $62,485 (median) and $72,027 (average) as of September 2025.

 What is the disposable income in the suburb of Bonshaw?